karbassi/mastery-curriculum/2_variables_and_statements.md

 => 3
 ```

-> (1) There's a slight lie here.
-Integers aren't actually created at the same time as the main program function.
-In fact, an underlying function is created.
-When we type `100`, that function is executed in such a way as to produce the number 100 in the world on-the-fly.
-It's a small distinction: but this kind of on-the-fly generation is a way to avoid slow program start-up, where the program has to generate loads of numbers before it can show the prompt.
-The reason we're not mentioning it here is because this function isn't actually a Ruby function: it's a C function, which Ruby calls.
-You can learn more [here](https://stackoverflow.com/questions/3430280/how-does-object-id-assignment-work).
+> I've lied a bit about how numbers work in Ruby.
+Numbers aren't actually created at the same time as the main program function.
+In reality, an smaller, sub-world (a 'function') is created.
+When we type `100`, that function is executed in such a way as to return the number 100 to the world on-the-fly.
+It's a small distinction: but why does Ruby do this klind of on-the-fly generation?
+The answer is: this is a way to avoid slow program start-up, where the program has to generate loads of numbers before it can show the prompt.
+The reason we're not covering this in detail here is because this function isn't actually a Ruby function: it's a C function, which Ruby executes.
+You can learn more [here](https://stackoverflow.com/questions/3430280/how-does-object-id-assignment-work) if you're interested.